mikeger/e2ee-presentation/presentation.md

 - No good protocol to solve problems 3-5.
 - The performance of the key pair $$(K^{Pub}, K^{Priv})$$ generation improved dramatically, since:
 - Elliptic curve crypto development.
-- Mobile CPUs are way faster nowadays.
+- Mobile CPUs are way faster nowadays .

 ^ So you might wonder why the good end-to-end messengers became available only recently?
 Well, all those problems where not solved at once, the protocol development went the long way from PGP, Off-the-record protocol and others.
 Together with that, the performance of the cryptography also went the long way to the current state.